usifizzy/ASE_Reassessment/ASE/README.md

-# Windform Application README

 ## Introduction

-The Windform application is a versatile programming environment that allows users to execute both basic and graphic commands to create shapes on a canvas within the application's interface.
+The ASE application is a versatile programming environment that allows users to execute both basic and graphic commands to create shapes on a canvas within the application's interface.
 This README serves as a guide to understanding the application's functionality, structure, and usage.

 ## Features